Stone County, Arkansas: Taxation

 Property tax is assessed by the Stone County Assessor annually based upon the fair market value of the property and determining which tax rate, commonly called a millage in Arkansas, will apply.
 The rate depends upon the property's location with respect to city limits, school district, and special tax increment financing (TIF) districts.
-This tax is collected by the Stone County Collector between the first business day of March of each year through October 15th without penalty.
+This tax is collected by the Stone County Collector between the first business day of March of each year through October 15 without penalty.
 The Stone County Treasurer disburses tax revenues to various government agencies, such as cities, county road departments, fire departments, libraries, and police departments in accordance with the budget set by the quorum court.

 Sales and use taxes in Arkansas are voter approved and collected by the Arkansas Department of Finance and Administration.

 Arkansas's statewide sales and use tax has been 6.5% since July 1, 2013.
 Stone County has an additional sales and use tax of 1%, which has been in effect since May 1, 1987.
 Within Stone County, the City of Mountain View has had an additional 2% sales and use tax since September 1, 2005.
 The Arkansas State Treasurer disburses state tax revenue to counties/cities in accordance with tax rules.

 Politics

 In Congress, Arkansas has been represented by two Republican senators (John Boozman and Tom Cotton) since January 3, 2015, ending a long history of Democratic hegemony.
 In the House of Representatives, Stone County is within the Arkansas 1st district, which contains the Arkansas Delta.
 The Arkansas 1st has been represented by Rick Crawford since 2010.

 In the Arkansas Senate, Stone County is within the 18th District, which also contains all of Cleburne and Searcy counties and parts of Faulkner, Fulton, Baxter, Marion, Van Buren, and White counties.
 The 18th District has been represented by Missy Irvin (R) of Mountain View since 2011.

+At the presidential level, Stone County was reliably Democratic, voting for the Democratic nominee in every election through 1948.
+In 1952, the county backed Republican Dwight D. Eisenhower but then swung back to Democrat Adlai Stevenson II in 1956, opposite of national trends.
+The county continued to swing between parties through the rest of the 19th Century until the 2000 election.
+Over the past several election cycles, Stone county has trended heavily towards the GOP.
+The last Democrat (as of 2024) to carry this county was Arkansas native Bill Clinton in 1996.